igormayachenkov/simple-list/README.md

 1.3.0
 -----
+New in this version:
-- Four different list UIs added
+- New list item UI
-- Settings added
+- Settings
+- many columns in the list
 - Bug fixed: app crash on Iten screen is open and the app was killed.

 1.2